Prince031202/movie-recommendation/README.md

 # movie-recommendation
-Its a machine learning project based upon pyhton
+Its a machine learning project based upon python